xif-fr/dokuwiki-plugin-catlist/README.md

 ### Contribution

 Do what you want.
-Any help to add features or refactor the code is welcomed.
+Any help to add features or refactor the code is welcome.
 The only requirement is backwards compatibility and some consistence.

-The plugin is not actively developped, but still maintained.
-Some features are and may be added if it is not too much work.
+The plugin is not actively developped, but still somewhat maintained.
+Some features may be added if it is not too much work.
+As I'm not a user of DokuWiki anymore, I'm looking for a new maintainer for this plugin.
+Please step in if you're interested.

 ### Security